Creating To-Do Lists In WordPress

 This allows you to add categories that can help organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

-Private categories will not be visible using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible using the sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-- Group – Use this option if you want all users to share the same to-do list.
+- Group – Use this option if you want all users to be able to share the same to-do list.

-- Master – Select this option to have one master list for all users, where users have their own individual items to complete.
-If using the ‘Master’ list view, make sure to configure the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
+If you select the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order

-If you select ID, Alphabetical, or Category options, items will be sorted first by priority.
+If you choose Category, Alphabetical or ID, Category, ID or Alphabetical options, items will be sorted first by priority.

 Show Added By

-Enabling this option lets you display which of your users has added an item to the to-do list.
+If enabled (‘Yes’), you can display which of your users has added an item to the to-do list.

 Note: This setting only works when ‘List View’ is set to ‘Group’.